Should I file Chapter 7 bankruptcy jointly after my husband's death?

 Answer:

-A deceased person may not be a debtor under the bankruptcy code.
-However, the spouse of a deceased person may file bankruptcy and protect themselves against potential liability from shared debt with their former spouse.
+A deceased person cannot be a debtor under the bankruptcy code.
+However, you can file for bankruptcy to protect yourself from shared debts with your deceased spouse.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.